mkarneim/pojobuilder/README.md

 Examples
 --------
-The [PojoBuilder wiki] provides some [best practices] about how you could use the PojoBuilder Generator, e.g for building a domain-specific language for automated tests.
+The [PojoBuilder wiki] provides a [cookbook] about using the PojoBuilder Generator, e.g for building a domain-specific language for automated tests.

 For some complete code examples please have a look into the [src/testdata/java/samples] folder.